ZalgoNoise/bazel-docker/README.md

 [Bazelisk](https://github.com/bazelbuild/bazelisk) was an option to look into, starting with their template [GitHub Actions](https://github.com/marketplace/actions/setup-bazelisk).
 But to run locally (and even being able to deploy on incompatible platforms for Bazel), a Docker version would be nice -- and has even been requested several times, in fact.

-This image promises to achieve that desire by configuring Bazel in an OpenJDK 11 container.
-The resulting image is quite large (at 822 MB), but the goal is to build a lighter version of the same.
-For the moment, this is a working Dockerized Bazel 4.2.2.
+This image promises to achieve that desire by configuring Bazel in a Debian-based container, and installing either Bazelisk or Bazel, allowing the flexibility of Docker alongside Bazel's build system and commodity.
+This no longer results in a 1GB image size, either.

 ### Runtime